anothermorena/nft-marketplace/README.md

 2) User Account Verification via OTP

-3) Login with password & email combination used at registration and biometric authentication
+3) Login with password & email combination used at registration or biometric authentication

 4) User Profile Management: change account details like names, profile image and passwords